Józef Boruwłaski: A further tour

 He decided to take a new tour and left Warsaw November 1780 with his wife and royal letters of introduction.
 In Kraków Isalina gave birth to a daughter and they reached Vienna in February 1781.
 In Vienna he was introduced to British ambassador Robert Murray Keith who invited him to England.
 Meanwhile, Boruwłaski gave concerts in Vienna, playing his own compositions.
 Józef was a good violinist and guitarist, and was able to dance while playing the guitar, even when he was quite old.

 From Vienna they toured in Germany, Turkey and to the north.
 When they eventually decided to depart for England, their ship almost sank in a storm before it reached Margate.
 In London, Boruwłaski obtained the patronage of the Duke of Devonshire and of his famous wife Georgiana, Duchess of Devonshire.
 Józef was even presented to the future King George IV and eventually to the rest of the royal family.
 George IV presented him with two different watches, one of which was given when George was still Prince of Wales.
 Józef used the title Comte (Count) Boruwłaski and organized subscription concerts.
 He also met the Irish giant Patrick Cotter and the famously overweight Daniel Lambert.

 In 1783-1786 he toured in Scotland and Ireland.
 Hearing rumours that Józef was earning good money from his music, the King of Poland withdrew his allowance.
 Boruwłaski returned briefly to Poland for a while but soon returned and by July 1791 was touring again and in 1795 was again in Ireland.
 English appearances at this time included York in 1785 and 1789, and Leeds and Beverley in the early 1790s.

+On a visit to Birmingham he met with Matthew Boulton and visited his Soho Mint.